 Students graduating with an RPM major have gone on to pursue a variety of employment opportunities with traditional apartment communities, government housing, retirement housing, student housing, and condominium associations around the country.
 Others have used their RPM training to obtain positions in real estate sales or commercial property management.
 Some graduates have advanced to corporate level positions in the property management industry after obtaining experience in an entry-level position.

-For additional information contact Kay Piotrowicz, Director of the Residential Property Management Program in the Department of Family and Consumer Sciences.
+For additional information contact Erin Kleefisch, Director of the Residential Property Management Program in the Department of Family and Consumer Sciences.